Skip to content

 Possible Causes:

-• Retention period is longer than oldest data (no records qualify for deletion)
+• Retention period is longer than the age of existing data.

-• Frequency setting prevents purge on current day (e.g., weekly purge running on Tuesday)
+• Frequency setting prevents purge on current day (e.g., weekly purge but today isn’t the configured day).

-• Table lacks appropriate timestamp column for age determination
+• Table lacks an appropriate timestamp column for age determination.

 Resolution Steps:

-1. Verify table shows “Enabled” status on Data Purge settings page
+1. Verify the table shows “Enabled” status on the Data Purge settings page.

-2. Check retention period vs. actual age of data in table (records must be older than retention period)
+2. Check retention period vs. actual age of data in the table.

 Diagnosis: Check batch size and queue configuration.